comp-lin-alg/comp-lin-alg-course/doc/source/L3_analysing_algorithms.rst

    compute).
 Hence, given those eigenvalues, provide an expression for the operator norm of `A`.

+   `(\ddagger)` The :func:`cla_utils.exercises4.operator_2_norm`
-   The :func:`cla_utils.exercises4.operator_2_norm` function has been left unimplemented.
+   function has been left unimplemented.
 It takes in an `m\times n` matrix `A` and returns the operator norm using the procedure in this exercise.
 You may use the built in function :func:`numpy.linalg.eig` to compute the eigenvalues of any matrices that you need.
 (We will discuss algorithms to compute eigenvalues later in the course.)
 The test script ``test_exercises4.py`` in the ``test`` directory will test this function.

 .. proof:exercise::